 Joshua Tepfer is a partner at Loevy & Loevy.
 He has been representing the criminally accused since 2004, first as an attorney with the Chicago Office of the State Appellate Defender (2004-2008) and then as an Assistant Clinical Professor with Northwestern University School of Law, where he served as the Project Director of the Center on Wrongful Convictions of Youth (2008-2015).
 Josh graduated magna cum laude from the University of Minnesota Law School in 2004 and with a B.A. in Sociology from Grinnell in 1997.

-Josh has been involved in the exoneration of roughly 50 men and women, and he litigates wrongful conviction cases all over the country.
-He is the lead attorney for the only mass exoneration in the history of Cook County, Illinois, which is ongoing.
+Josh has been involved in the exoneration of nearly 300 men and women, and he litigates wrongful conviction cases all over the country.
+His exoneration work is profiled here.

 Josh has published and presented frequently on issues related to wrongful convictions, false confessions, police misconduct, and juvenile justice.
 He has appeared on many national and local news outlets discussing issues related to criminal justice.